matrix-org/matrix-spec/content/client-server-api/_index.md

 ### Transaction identifiers

+The client-server API typically uses `HTTP PUT` to submit requests with a client-generated transaction identifier in the HTTP path.

+The purpose of the transaction ID is to allow the homeserver to distinguish a new request from a retransmission of a previous request so that it can make the request idempotent.

-The client-server API typically uses `HTTP PUT` to submit requests with a client-generated transaction identifier.
-This means that these requests are idempotent.
-It **only** serves to identify new requests from retransmits.
-After the request has finished, the `{txnId}` value should be changed (how is not specified; a monotonically increasing integer is recommended).
+The transaction ID should **only** be used for this purpose.

+From the client perspective, after the request has finished, the `{txnId}` value should be changed by for the next request (how is not specified; a monotonically increasing integer is recommended).

+The homeserver should identify a request as a retransmission if the transaction ID is the same as a previous request, and the path of the HTTP request is the same.

+Where a retransmission has been identified, the homeserver should return the same HTTP response code and content as the original request.
+For example, `PUT /_matrix/client/v3/rooms/{roomId}/send/{eventType}/{txnId}` would return a `200 OK` with the `event_id` of the original request in the response body.

-The scope of a transaction ID is a "client session", where that session is identified by a particular access token.
+As well as the HTTP path, the scope of a transaction ID is a "client session", where that session is identified by a particular access token.
 When [refreshing](#refreshing-access-tokens) an access token, the transaction ID's scope is retained.
 This means that if a client with token `A` uses `TXN1` as their transaction ID, refreshes the token to `B`, and uses `TXN1` again it'll be assumed to be a duplicate request and ignored.
 If the client logs out and back in between the `A` and `B` tokens, `TXN1` could be used once for each.

 Some API endpoints may allow or require the use of `POST` requests without a transaction ID.
 Where this is optional, the use of a `PUT`